Eurasian goshawk: Similar species

-The juvenile plumage of the species may cause some confusion, especially with other Astur juveniles.
-Unlike other northern Astur species, the adult northern goshawk never has a rusty color to its underside barring.
-In Eurasia, the smaller male goshawk is sometimes confused with a female sparrowhawk, but is still notably larger, much bulkier and has relatively longer wings, which are more pointed and less boxy.
-Sparrowhawks tend to fly in a frequently flapping, fluttering type flight.
-Wing beats of northern goshawks are deeper, more deliberate, and on average slower than those of the Eurasian sparrowhawk.
-The classic Astur flight is a characteristic "flap flap, glide", but the goshawk, with its greater wing area, can sometimes be seen steadily soaring in migration (smaller Astur species almost always need to flap to stay aloft).
-Rarely, in the southern stretches of its Asian wintering range, the northern goshawk may live alongside the crested goshawk (Lophospiza trivirgata) which is smaller (roughly Cooper's hawk-sized) and has a slight crest as well as a distinct mixture of denser streaks and bars below and no supercilia.
+The juvenile plumage of the species may cause some confusion, especially with juveniles of other hawk species.
+Unlike other northern hawks, such as the male Eurasian sparrowhawk (Accipiter nisus), the adult Eurasian goshawk never has a rusty colour to its underside barring.
+The smaller male goshawk is sometimes confused with a female Eurasian sparrowhawk, but is still notably larger, much bulkier and has relatively longer wings, which are more pointed and less boxy.
+Sparrowhawks tend to fly in a frequently flapping, fluttering type flight, while the wing beats of goshawks are deeper, more deliberate, and on average slower than those of the sparrowhawk.
+The classic flight style of sparrowhawks and goshawks is a characteristic "flap flap, glide", but the goshawk, with its greater wing area, can sometimes be seen steadily soaring in migration (smaller hawks almost always need to flap to stay aloft).
+Rarely, in the southern stretches of its Asian wintering range, the Eurasian goshawk may live alongside the crested goshawk (Lophospiza trivirgata) which is smaller (roughly Cooper's hawk-sized) and has a slight crest as well as a distinct mixture of denser streaks and bars below and no supercilia.

 Behaviour

 Territoriality

 Adult goshawks maintain territories with display flights.

-The northern goshawk is always found solitarily or in pairs.
+The Eurasian goshawk is always found solitarily or in pairs.
 This species is highly territorial, as are most raptorial birds, maintaining regularly spaced home ranges that constitute their territory.
 Territories are maintained by adults in display flights.
 During nesting, the home ranges of goshawk pairs are from 600 to 4000 ha and these vicinities tend to be vigorously defended both to maintain rights to their nests and mates as well as the ranges' prey base.
 During display flight goshawks may engage in single or mutual high-circling.
 Each sex tends to defend the territory from others of their own sex.
 Territorial flights may occur throughout most of the year, but peak from January to April.
 Such flights may include slow-flapping with exaggerated high deep beats interspersed with long glides and undulations.
 In general, territorial fights are resolved without physical contact, often with one (usually a younger bird seeking a territory) retreating while the other approaches in a harrier-like warning flight, flashing its white underside at the intruder.
 If the incoming goshawk does not leave the vicinity, the defending goshawk may increase the exaggerated quality of its flight including a mildly undulating wave-formed rowing flight and the rowing flight with its neck held in a heron-like S to elevate the head and maximally expose the pale breast as a territorial threat display.
 Territorial skirmishes may on occasion escalate to physical fights in which mortalities may occur.
 In actual fights, goshawks fall grappling to the ground as they attempt to strike each other with talons.